La Grange, Illinois: Business and commerce

 La Grange is the mailing address for the headquarters of Electro-Motive Diesel, formerly General Motors' Electro-Motive Division, a major manufacturer of railroad locomotives and diesel engines.
-The headquarters, engineering facilities and parts-manufacturing operations actually are located in the adjacent village of McCook; originally, the locomotives were also built there, but in more recent years final assembly has moved to EMD's other facility in Muncie, Indiana.
+The headquarters, engineering facilities and parts-manufacturing operations actually are located in the adjacent village of McCook.
+Originally, the locomotives were also built there, but in more recent years final assembly has moved to EMD's other facility in Muncie, Indiana.

-The downtown area, centered along and around La Grange Road (US 45) and the BNSF Railway line, grew somewhat run-down during the 1980s; however, the mid-to-late 1990s saw a revival, with many new businesses opening including many restaurants.
+The downtown area, centered along and around La Grange Road (US 45) and the BNSF Railway line, became somewhat run-down during the 1980s, but saw a revival in the mid-to-late 1990s, with many new businesses opening, including many restaurants.

-This expansion of the downtown led to increased congestion; often, parking became difficult to find, especially on weekends.
-A parking structure was paid for by a grant from the state for the advancement of public transportation (since increasing parking for train commuters would increase the number of people willing to use the train).
+That expansion of the downtown led to increased congestion, and parking often became difficult to find, especially on weekends.
+A parking structure was paid for by a grant from the state for the advancement of public transportation, since increasing parking for train commuters would increase the number of people willing to use the train.
 The upkeep is paid for by an increase in the sales tax at restaurants and other entertainment establishments.
 There was no increase in the local property taxes.